-Each year, thousands of children are injured as a result of high chair related accidents.
+Each year, thousands of children are injured in high-chair-related accidents.

-To prevent this from happening to your child, it’s important to take certain precautions when using a high chair or booster seat.
+To prevent this, it’s important to take certain safety precautions when using a high chair or booster seat.

 High chair injuries are on the rise.
-A 2013 study indicated that every hour, one child is treated in a U.S. Emergency Room for high chair related injuries (source).
-That’s 24 children every day, and a whopping 9400 children each year.
+A 2013 study indicated that every hour, one child is treated in a U.S. Emergency Room for such injuries (1).
+That’s 24 children every day — a whopping 9,400 children each year.

 The biggest risk of injury when using a high chair is a fall.
-93% of all high chair-related injuries are due to falling (source).
+Over 90 percent of all high-chair-related injuries are due to falling (2).

-If your child were to fall from a high chair, they could suffer a number of injuries, including:
+If a child were to fall from a high chair, they could suffer a number of injuries, including:

-However, falls aren’t the only injuries that can be associated with high chairs.
+However, falls aren’t the only injuries associated with high chairs.

 Children can also be injured by:

-Burning themselves on hot food or beverages left within reach
+- Burning themselves on hot food or beverages close to them.

 What Are My High Chair Choices?